markrebec/trailguide/README.md

   goal :checked_out

   # if this is false (default), once a participant converts to one of the defined goals, they will not be able to convert to any of the others unless the experiment is reset
-  # if this is true, a single participant may convert to more than one goal, but only once each
+  # if this is true, a single participant may convert to more than one goal, but only once each, which allows for simple conversion funnels
-  config.allow_multiple_goals = false
+  config.allow_multiple_goals = true
 end
 ```